 25by2025 - a global initiative to change the gender balance within the aviation industry

 The need to improve gender balance in aviation is not new.
-To address it, IATA launched 25by2025, a voluntary industry wide campaign that focuses on improving female representation in the industry.
-The campaign targets not only airlines but also aircraft manufacturers and airports.
+To address it, IATA launched 25by2025 in 2019, a voluntary industry wide campaign that focuses on improving female representation in the industry.
+The campaign targets not only airlines but also aircraft manufacturers, aviation-services providers and airports.
 It is an initial step to making the aviation industry more gender balanced.
 With 25by2025, IATA opens the debate about the role of women in aviation and the need to provide them with opportunities in which they will be able to thrive and show their full potential.

 What are we doing?